apache/trafficcontrol/docs/source/overview/cache_groups.rst

 ORG_LOC
 """""""
-This :term:`Type` of Cache Group contains :term:`origins`.
-The primary purpose of these is to group :term:`origins` for the purposes of "multi-site-origins", and it's suggested that if that doesn't meet your use-case that these be mostly avoided.
-In general, it's not strictly necessary to create :term:`origin` *servers* in ATC at all, unless you have to support "multi-site-origins".
+This :term:`Type` of Cache Group contains :term:`Origins`.
+The primary purpose of these is to group :term:`Origins` for the purposes of "multi-site-origins", and it's suggested that if that doesn't meet your use-case that these be mostly avoided.
+In general, it's not strictly necessary to create :term:`Origin` *servers* in ATC at all, unless you have to support "multi-site-origins".

 .. seealso:: :ref:`multi-site-origin-qht`